hafsahsiddiqui/sql-projects/A24 Films/README.md

 FROM a24_movies
 GROUP BY director_experience;
 ```
 Answer: Analyzes whether new or veteran directors perform better both commercially and critically.
-A24 often champions emerging voices—this backs up whether that’s working financially or if seasoned filmmakers deliver more consistent success.

 ### 🎭 3.
 Genre & Story Type